 In April 2015, the Financial Accounting Standards Board (FASB) issued new authoritative guidance on fees paid in a cloud computing arrangement.
 The standard requires customers in a cloud computing arrangement to evaluate whether the arrangement includes a software license.
 If the arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If the arrangement does not include a software license, the customer should account for the arrangement as a service contract.
-The standard is effective for us for our first quarter of fiscal 2017, although early adoption is permitted, and will be applied on either a prospective or retrospective basis.
+The standard is effective for us for our first quarter of fiscal 2017 and will be applied on either a prospective or retrospective basis.
 We are currently evaluating adoption methods and whether this standard will have a material impact on our condensed consolidated financial statements.

 In April 2015, the FASB issued updated authoritative guidance to simplify the presentation of debt issuance costs.
 The amended standard requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability, consistent with the presentation of debt discounts, instead of being presented as an asset.
-The amended standard is effective for us for our first quarter of fiscal 2017, although early adoption is permitted, and will be applied on a retrospective basis.
-Upon adoption, the amended standard will change the classification of our unamortized debt issuance costs in our condensed consolidated balance sheets.
+The amended standard is effective for us for our first quarter of fiscal 2017 and will be applied on a retrospective basis.
+We do not expect the adoption of the standard will have a material impact on our condensed consolidated financial statements.